-Lhotse lies about 3 km south of Mount Everest, separated by the South Col. In fact, Lhotse means South Face.
-Three peaks that make up the Lhotse massif are: Lhotse East or middle, Lhotse Shar and Lhotse.
+Lhotse Expedition lies about 3 kilometres south of Mount Everest, separated by the South Col. In fact, Lhotse means South Face.
+Three peaks that make up the Lhotse massif are Lhotse East or middle, Lhotse Shar and Lhotse.
 Immediately south of Mount Everest lies the long east-west crest, and the summits of the two mountains are connected by the South Col. South Face of Lhotse is the most technical face of Lhotse.
 The Lhotse South Face is also one of the largest mountain faces in the world.
 The section during the climb, which has been unanimously declared the most dangerous, is the Khumbu Icefall.
 Both Mt Everest and Lhotse share the same base camp.
-In fact, Lhotse is a part of Everest massif itself.
+In fact, Lhotse is a part of the Everest massif itself.

-However, Lhotse is considered to be an independent mountain.
-After several unsuccessful attempts, the South Face was successful climbed only in 1984.
+However, Lhotse Expedition is considered to be an independent mountain.
+After several unsuccessful attempts, the South Face was successful and climbed only in 1984.
 This beautiful massif also holds immense promise as it is little developed and offers fascinating opportunities.
 Lhotse can be climbed either from Everest Base Camp or nearby Chhukung.
-Being an 8,000er, the Lhotse Expedition encounters many obstacles including high altitudes, harsh weather conditions and even sheer exhaustion.
+Being an 8,000er, the Lhotse Expedition encounters many obstacles, including high altitudes, harsh weather conditions and even sheer exhaustion.
 We believe our planning, logistics, staffing and experience coupled with your enthusiasm, patience, and perseverance would help you achieve your lifetime dream.
 We strive hard to conduct the best expedition program at a fair price.

 Upon your arrival in the Tribhuvan international airport, our representative will welcome you and will assist to transfer you in your hotel in Kathmandu.
 You may relax at your hotel or go around for shopping.
 In the evening Himalayan Glacier Trekking will organize welcome dinner for you in a centrally located Nepalese restaurant while briefing about your adventurous trip will take place.
 Overnight at hotel.